paulsimonson/Lightsaber/README.md

 * Smooth turning on/off with lightsaber-like sound effect
 * Randomly pulsing color (you can turn it off)
 * Sounds:
   + MODE 1: generated hum.
-Frequency depends on angle velocity of blade
+Frequency depends on anglular velocity of blade
   + MODE 2: hum sound from SD card
     - Slow swing - long hum sound (randomly from 4 sounds)
     - Fast swing - short hum sound (randomly from 5 sounds)